hyijhen/writeup/Hack.lu CTF 2015/Grading Board [web] 300/README.md

 The account for signing in is given in the problem description.
 After login, the website will ask for token.<br>
 ![github](https://github.com/st9140927/writeup/blob/master/Hack.lu CTF 2015/Grading Board [web] 300/3.png)

-After taking a look at the patch file, I saw following sql code:
+After taking a short look at the patch file, I saw following SQL syntax:
 <pre>
 <code>
 select id, first_name, last_name from students